 User management

 By default, Islandora Workbench requires user credentials that have administrator-level permissions in the target Drupal.
-However, it is possible to avoid giving the user the administrator role; the steps required to do this are described below.
-In either case, you should exercise caution when managing the Workbench user's credentials.
-Workbench offers a few ways to help you do this.
+However, it is possible to avoid giving the user the administrator role; the steps required to do this are described in the "Using a non-administrator user" section below.

 Password management

-Workbench configuration files must contain a username setting (unless you use an external credentials file, as described below), but you can provide the corresponding password in three ways:
+Workbench configuration files must contain a username setting (unless you use an external credentials file, as described below), but you can provide the corresponding password in five ways, depending on your security policies:

 - in the

-passwordsetting in your YAML configuration file - in the
+passwordsetting in your Workbench configuration file (least secure) - in the

-ISLANDORA_WORKBENCH_PASSWORDenvironment variable - in response to a prompt when you run Workbench.
+ISLANDORA_WORKBENCH_PASSWORDenvironment variable (more secure) - in response to a prompt when the user runs Workbench (more secure)

 If the password setting is present in your configuration files, Workbench will use its value as the user password and will ignore the other two methods of providing a password.
 If the password setting is absent, Workbench will look for the ISLANDORA_WORKBENCH_PASSWORD environment variable and if it is present, use its value.
 If both the password setting and the ISLANDORA_WORKBENCH_PASSWORD environment variable are absent, Workbench will prompt the user for a password before proceeding.